Dhruv-NNT/Generative-AI-and-NLP-Projects/Stock Market Assistant/README.md

 ## 🎉 Acknowledgements

 Special thanks to all contributors and the open-source community for their invaluable support.

+---

+Feel free to customize this template further based on the specific details of your project.
+If there are specific points from the walkthrough video you want to include, please share those details, and I will integrate them accordingly.